AcademySoftwareFoundation/rez/docs/source/basic_concepts.rst

 The *implicit packages* are a list of package requests that are automatically added to every rez request (for example, when you use ``rez-env``).
-They are set by the configuration setting *implicit_packages*.
+They are set by the configuration setting :data:`~config.implicit_packages`.
 The default setting looks like so:

 .. todo:: document implicit_packages and make it referenceable